canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 Imagine running your own Linux applications on Windows, using a Linux distribution you are comfortable with: Ubuntu!

-It is now possible to do so using the power of Docker and Hyper-V virtualization on Windows.
+It is now possible to do so using the power of Docker technology and Hyper-V virtualization on Windows.

 ![screenshot](https://assets.ubuntu.com/v1/86b2a146-win10-ubuntu-startmenu.png)